linucksrox/hugoblog/content/post/2016-07-29-setting-up-jekyll.md

 tags: [
   "jekyll",
 ]
+summary: "How to set up Jekyll for a blog (outdated)"
 ---
 I'm running [Xubuntu 16.04][xubuntu].
 This method should be the same/similar in any Debian/Ubuntu distro.
 These are the steps I followed to get this thing working, using the terminal:
 ```